luizbizzio/local-https/README.md

   - `server.pfx` + the stored password
 - Supports both legacy Technitium Linux installations running as root and newer non-root installations.
 - For non-root installations, the Technitium service user is automatically granted access to the `certs` group when required.
+- If the Technitium systemd service restricts filesystem access, `local-https` automatically creates a systemd drop-in granting read-only access to `server.pfx`.
 - On renew (when a new cert is created), it restarts the Technitium service so the new cert is loaded.

 ### 🟪 Tailscale